nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws4.md

     !!! note

             You need to make sure that the user "user" has the permission to write in the target directory.
-In this example, if ~/path/to/file was created by user "user", it should fine.
+In this example, if ~/path/to/file was created by you, it should be fine.

     ## Step 4: Terminating the Instance